pshrmn/understanding-rollup/nodes.md

 #### Behaviors

 * bind - bind each node in the body array
+* includeInBundle
+  * if already fully included, return false
+  * iterate over nodes in body array, tracking if any that aren't already included should be
+  * if the node is not already included or there are new nodes to include, set node's `included` property to true and return true. otherwise, return false
 * initialiseAndReplaceScope - similar to initialise (from Node), but sets scope to the provided scope instead of creating a new scope.
 * initialiseChildren - initialize each node in the body array and link them together by setting `node.next` to the the next node's `start`
-* initialiseScope - create a new scope
+* initialiseScope - create a new scope that is a block scope
 * render - if there are body nodes, iterate over them and render each.
 Otherwise, call `Statement.render`

 ### CallExpression